matushorvath/shadow-kvm/Notes.md

    - log version number on startup

 - nice to have
-   - parallelize monitorInputService.LoadMonitorInputs in ConfigGenerator
+   - parallelize monitorInputService.TryLoadMonitorInputs in ConfigGenerator
    - add a way to check for updates
    - show which display is which in case they have same names